CartoDB/carto-react-template/README.md

 * **routes.js**: the file where views and routes are matched.
 * **views/Main.js**: the general component that defines the layout of the application.
 * **config/initialStateSlice.js**: the file that define the configuration of CARTO as default values for the slices.
-Set your CARTO's account, apiKeys, basemap, OAuth apps, etc...
+Set your CARTO account, apiKeys, basemap, OAuth apps, etc...
 * **config/appSlice.js**: general slice of the app to include/extend with custom app functionality.

 ## UI components